magento/devdocs/src/guides/v2.4/graphql/mutations/update-company-user.md

 ## Example usage

-The following example updates the data of existing company user.
+The following example changes the job title of the specified company user.

 **Request:**